 Figure S-5 shows the conditional RMSE for all manipulated conditions.
 MSTs performed the best near the center of the θ scale and poorest at the extremes, reflecting the information structure of the MST modules.
-The differences between each MST design were not obvious at the center of the θ scale, but at the extremes 1-3-4 MSTs resulted in smaller RMSEs than 1-3-3 MSTs for the MI routing and PI- routing.
-Additional items in the last stage (“increasing”) led to smaller RMSEs at the extremes for both 1-3-3 and 1-3-4 designs, with a more pronounced effect for 1-3-4 MSTs that used MI and PI- routing.
+The differences between each MST design were not obvious at the center of the θ scale, but at the extremes 1-3-4 MSTs resulted in smaller RMSEs than 1-3-3 MSTs for the MI routing and PI- routing (Figures S-5b, S-5d and S-5a, S-5c).
+Additional items in the last stage (“increasing”) led to smaller RMSEs at the extremes for both 1-3-3 and 1-3-4 designs, with a more pronounced effect for 1-3-4 MSTs that used MI and PI- routing (Figures S-5b, S-5d).
 There was no obvious effect of assembly priority.
 In the MI and PI- routing methods (Figures S-5a, S-5b, S-5c, S-5d), having more routing errors tended to produce higher RMSEs, especially near the center of the θ scale for simulees with two misroutings (dotted line).
 RMSEs tended to be higher for positive extreme values of θ across conditions.
-Overall, the magnitude and shape of RMSEs were similar between the MI and PI- routing methods.
-In comparison, PI-NC routing resulted in similar patterns but overall higher RMSEs.
+Overall, the magnitude and shape of RMSEs were similar between the MI and PI- routing methods (Figures S-5a, S-5b, S-5c, S-5d).
+In comparison, PI-NC routing (Figures S-5e, S-5f) resulted in similar patterns but overall higher RMSEs.

 Mean SEM Conditional on

 The conditional mean SEM for all conditions is displayed in Figure S-6.
 The MSTs exhibited a larger SEM toward the extreme ends of the θ scale, especially at the lower end for MI and PI- routing and the higher end for PI-NC routing.
 Differences among the MSTs were observed only for the extreme θs.
 The 1-3-4 designs (Figures S-6b, S-6d, S-6f) tended to have smaller SEMs than the 1-3-3 designs (Figures S-6a, S-6c, S-6e).
 Having more items allocated to later stages (“increasing”) resulted in smaller SEMs.
 Assembly method did not generally impact SEMs.
 Comparison of simulees without routing errors (solid lines) to those with routing errors (dashed or dotted lines) indicated little difference between the groups, noting that few routing errors existed at extreme levels, which sometimes resulted in unstable mean SEM estimates.
-Across routing methods, the MI and PI methods resulted in very similar magnitudes and pattern of SEMs, with higher SEMs at lower extreme levels of .
-In comparison, PI-NC routing resulted in the opposite pattern where higher SEMs were located at higher extreme levels of .
+Across routing methods, the MI and PI methods resulted in very similar magnitudes and pattern of SEMs (Figures S-6a, S-6b, S-6c, S-6d), with higher SEMs at lower extreme levels of .
+In comparison, PI-NC routing (Figures S-6e, S-6f) resulted in the opposite pattern where higher SEMs were located at higher extreme levels of .

 Discussion and Conclusions